Written By: The Green Crunchy Mother

 Natural deodorants can become expensive, and may not fit into everyone’s budget.
 After doing some research, I found a simple recipe to make it right at home.

-Instructions to make homemade natural deodorant:
+Instructions to make a simple homemade natural deodorant:

 - In a reusable and resealable container, mix 1 part baking soda with 6 parts cornstarch.